big-data-lab-umbc/aws-automation/README.md

-# Distributed ML on AWS Cloud: Computing with CPUs and GPUs
+# Distributed Machine Learning on AWS Cloud: Computing with CPUs and GPUs

 ## Introduction